-Staines Musical Theatre Group is a friendly society that provided quality music and entertainment to the Staines community for over 50 years.
+Staines Musical Theatre Group (Reg.
+Charity No. 1155701) is a friendly society that provided quality music and entertainment to the Staines community for over 50 years.

 We meet at St Paul's Church Hall, Thorpe Road, Staines TW18 3HJ, next to Magna Carta School.
 We rehearse on Mondays from 8pm to 10pm.
 Nearer to showtime we then also rehearse on Wednesdays, and rehearsals start at 7.30pm.